The Smoothability of Normal Crossings Symplectic Varieties: Introduction

-carries a (fiberwise) complex structure; it is determined by~$\om$ up to homotopy.
-The now classical symplectic sum construction of \cite{Gf,MW} glues two symplectic manifolds $(X_1,\om_1)$ and $(X_2,\om_2)$ along a common compact smooth symplectic divisor~$X_{12}$ such~that \BE{Gfcond_e} c_1(\cN_{X_1}X_{12})+c_1(\cN_{X_2}X_{12})=0\in H^2(X_{12};\Z)\EE into a new symplectic manifold $(X_{\#},\om_{\#})$.
-From the complex geometry point of view, this construction replaces the simple singularity $xy\!=\!0$ in~$\C^2$, i.e.~the union of the two coordinate hyperplanes, by a smoothing $xy\!=\!\la$ with $\la\!\in\!\C^*$.
-In this paper, we describe a multifold version of the symplectic sum construction of~\cite{Gf,MW}; it glues several symplectic manifolds simultaneously, i.e.~with a {\it single} smoothing parameter~$\la$.
-From the complex geometry point of view, this construction replaces the singularity $v_1\!\ldots\!v_N\!=\!0$ in~$\C^N$, i.e.~the union of the $N$ coordinate hyperplanes, by a smoothing $v_1\!\ldots\!v_N\!=\!\la$ with $\la\!\in\!\C^*$.
-In~\cite{SympCutMulti}, we describe an inverse construction, i.e.~a multifold version of the symplectic cut procedure of~\cite{L}.\\
+In this paper, we describe a multifold version of the symplectic sum construction of~\cite{Gf,MW}; it in particular smooths out the union of several symplectic manifolds identified along transversely intersecting smooth divisors with a {\it single} smoothing parameter~$\la$.
+From the complex geometry point of view, this construction replaces the singularity $z_1\!\ldots\!z_N\!=\!0$ in~$\C^n$, i.e.~the union of the $N$ coordinate hyperplanes, by a smoothing $z_1\!\ldots\!z_N\!=\!\la$ with $\la\!\in\!\C^*$.
+An inverse degeneration construction, which includes a multifold version of the symplectic cut procedure of~\cite{L}, is described in~\cite{SympCutMulti}.
+The precise relation between the smoothing/sum construction of the present paper and the degeneration/cut construction of~\cite{SympCutMulti} is the subject of~\cite{SympSumCut}.\\